Jery0843/Portfolio./README.md

 ## 🔍 About This Portfolio

-This isn't just a portfolio—it's a **live cybersecurity lab** with style.
+This isn't just a portfolio-it's a **live cybersecurity lab** with style.
 Every element is designed to reflect my journey in:

 - 🎯 **Ethical Hacking & Penetration Testing**
 - 🔒 **Cybersecurity Research & Development**